Palmgrenoskari/oura_dashboard/README.md

 ---

 TO DO:
+1) Error handling for cases of incomplete data
-1) Better and more graphs, charts and infographics
+2) Better and more graphs, charts and infographics
-2) Login system to store your API
+3) Login system to store your API
-3) Optimizations
+4) Optimizations
-4) Webhooks?
+5) Webhooks?
 Oura API does have webhook support but not sure if Oura updates your data frequently enough for some kind of live dashboard

 ---
 ## Current pages